cityofships/i-love-compute/README.md

 - *[OBS Studio](https://obsproject.com/)*,
 - *[DaVinci Resolve](https://www.blackmagicdesign.com/fr/products/davinciresolve/)*.

 It is known LuxRender on an AMD R9 390X is almost twice faster on Clover with GCN hardware than on AMD-APP Legacy (Orca) or PAL or ROCr when it worked (see [#10](https://gitlab.com/illwieckz/i-love-compute/-/issues/10)), so people rendering things using this raytracer may prefer to use Clover, but it's known Clover lacks image support so photographers may want to install AMD-APP Legacy instead to run Darktable with working OpenCL using that GPU.

 Software formerly providing OpenCL support:

-- *[Blender](https://www.blender.org)* (old versions), verified support on AMDGPU-PRO legacy and non-legacy, OpenCL has been [deprecated](https://code.blender.org/2021/04/cycles-x/) and then removed in newer versions,
+- *[Blender](https://www.blender.org)* (old versions), verified support on AMDGPU-PRO legacy and non-legacy, OpenCL has been [deprecated](https://code.blender.org/2021/04/cycles-x/) and then removed in newer versions.
+Anyway, [Blender 2.83 LTS](https://www.blender.org/download/lts/2-83/) is supported until June 2022 and [Blender 2.93 LTS](https://www.blender.org/download/lts/2-93/) is supported until June 2023.

 ### Benchmarks